 Drive to a cheaper airport

 Consider driving to a different airport to save money on flights, baggage, and parking.
-For example, of the top 15 in the UK, including all London airports when looking at flights to Europe, the best-value airports can be found at Newcastle, Birmingham, Leeds, Liverpool, and East Midlands.
+For example, the airports of the top 15 destinations in the UK, including all London airports when looking at flights to Europe, the best-value airports can be found at Newcastle, Birmingham, Leeds, Liverpool, and East Midlands.
 You may have to weigh up the cost of driving for a couple of hours, petrol or an overnight stay in a hotel (there are some amazing options at Gatwick Airport).
 But after you’ve done your number-crunching and made sure you can get there on time, this can still mean a better price for your holiday.

 Consider an indirect flight

 Flights with a transit stop are always cheaper than a direct flight.
 So, if every penny counts, a couple of hours in the transit on your way to a summer Mediterranean destination can oftentimes help you save a lot of money.
 Some travelers get creative and go for a multi-leg flight and get two flights for the price of one.
 But of course, flights are still expensive.
 Fortunately, Europe has a superb train infrastructure, which leads me to my next point…

 Travel by coach